Why it will soon be too late to find out where the COVID-19 virus originated | Health

 It is important to examine the progress or results of such studies by local and international experts, yet the mechanisms for such scientific cross-examination have not yet been put in place.

 New evidence has come forward since our March report.
 These papers and the WHO report data have been reviewed by scientists independent of the WHO group.
-They have come to similar conclusions to the WHO report, identifying: -the host reservoir for SARS-CoV-2 has not been found -the key species in China (or elsewhere) may not have been tested -and there is substantial scientific evidence supporting a zoonotic origin.
+They have came to similar conclusions to the WHO report, identifying: the host reservoir for SARS-CoV-2 has not been found the key species in China (or elsewhere) may not have been tested and there is substantial scientific evidence supporting a zoonotic origin.

 Teetering back and forth While the possibility of a laboratory accident can’t be entirely dismissed, it is highly unlikely, given the repeated human-animal contact that occurs routinely in the wildlife trade.